intel/graph-compiler/docs/constant_tensors_cache.md

 compiled kernels.
 So traditional constant folding cannot handle them well.

 Our pass can be thought of enhanced constant folding.
-It makes the constant tensors be processed only once and the processed tensors are cached to buffers in compile time to reuse in runtime.
+It makes the constant tensors be processed only once and the processed tensors are cached to buffers to reuse in later executions.

 ### 2.2 Constant tensors caching in OpenVINO
 There are already some similar transformations in OpenVINO.
 For each `Graph`, there is a `GraphContext` member.